Worthy Bonds Review: Earn 5% Fixed Interest from Day 1

 Worthy charges small businesses an interest rate higher than 5% so they can offer investors a 5% annual yield, credited daily.

-Investing in small parts of many loans reduces your risk from a small business defaulting on a particular loan you may have chosen to invest in.
+Investing in small parts of many loans reduces your risk of a small company defaulting on a particular loan you may have chosen to invest in.

 An investment in Worthy Bonds is considered a higher risk than keeping your money in an FDIC-insured online savings account or a CD.
-But the trade-off for taking on more risk is the higher return Worthy Bonds offer.
+But the trade-off for taking on more risk is the higher return Worthy offers on their unrated bonds.

 How to Invest